tomjoht/simplifying-complexity/_docs/both-a-generalist-and-specialist-through-technical-acuity.md

 Understanding whether trends will become the norm requires us to investigate the evidence for the trend.
 What data supports a trend?
 When Blockbuster looked at the emergence of streaming online video, or when Kodak looked at digital photo formats, did they dismiss these trends as fads?
 How do you know whether to align yourself with trends to to ignore them?

 Fortunately, we do have access to evidence to make decisions about trends.
 In the following sections, I'll argue that desired skills in job advertisements can provide a more stable, reliable barometer for evaluating trends.

-What is a major constant in job descriptions from year to year?
+And what is a major constant in job descriptions from year to year?
 It's the requirement for technical writers to **possess more subject-matter familiarity from the start.** Employers want technical writers to be familiar with X, Y, or Z technologies before they're even hired.

-Why this emphasis?
-Without subject-matter familiarity, it can be nearly impossible to understand, unravel, and articulate a complex subject.
-Without subject-matter familiarity, you can't develop content; you can only edit and publish content and work beside others who have that knowledge.
+This is because without subject-matter familiarity, it can be nearly impossible to understand, unravel, and articulate a complex subject.
+Without subject-matter familiarity, you can't author content; you can only edit and publish content and work beside others who have that knowledge.

 That said, technical writers are responsible for too many aspects of content and technical categories to develop specialized knowledge in a subject domain that competes with an engineers' knowledge.
+(At least this has been my experience.)
 At most, technical writers can develop technical acuity and try to learn what they need to know for each product and documentation scenario, and also collaborate with engineers more skillfully to fill in the gaps.

 ## The impact of UX and the need for documentation